A test for Trumpism: Virginia Republicans seek new playbook

 Chase insists she has a history of winning “impossible races.”
 She was first elected to the General Assembly in 2015 after she knocked off a longtime incumbent who had far outraised her in the primary.

 Despite her combative social media presence and the fact that she’s suingthe Senate itself, she’s typically peppy and warm in personal interactions.
 During floor sessions, she sits behind a plexiglass shield erected because she refuses to wear a mask.
-Chase, who has previously said she doesn’t “do COVID,” was awaiting the results of a test Friday after a possible exposure, news outlets reported.
+Chase, who has previously said she doesn’t “do COVID,” was awaiting the results of a test Friday after a possible exposure.

 Since late 2019, she’s engaged in what her critics see as increasingly bizarre, radical behavior.